CiviWiki/OpenCiviWiki/CONTRIBUTING.md

 The following sections describe how to set up a development environment.
 Note, we have tried to simplify our development set-up in order to reduce barriers to entry.

+### First, claim an issue

+:warning: When contributing code, please make sure you claim any related issue before opening a pull request.
+You can claim an issue by adding a comment such as "I'd like to work on this issue."
+Then, we will be able to assign you to the issue, so other developers know which tasks have been claimed.

 ### Install requirements

 We now use Poetry for Python package management.
 Please follow the [Poetry installation instructions](https://python-poetry.org/docs/#installation) before trying the following steps.